-We’re happy to share an update on a project that R&P and the RISE Community have been working on: the Force the Issue campaign and database documenting sexual harassment policies at major publicly traded companies.
+We’re happy to share an update on a project that Robasciotti & Philipson and Adasina Social Capital [formerly RISE (Return on Investment and Social Equity)] have been working on: the Force the Issue campaign and database documenting sexual harassment policies at major publicly traded companies.

 For those of you not familiar with the policy of forced arbitration for sexual harassment, our one-minute animated explainer video is well worth the watch.
 This practice has been shown to favor employers over harassment survivors, creating a culture of acceptance of sexual harassment in the workplace.

-For additional background on the campaign, please see the write up on our RISE Investor Actions campaign.
+For additional background on the campaign, please see the write up on our Investor Actions campaign.

 How You Can Help- 3 Easy Steps